 What is the difference between chairman and CEO?

-The cooperative role of chairman and CEO
+The cooperative role of the chairman and CEO

 Many successful companies, including advisory & consulting firms like Deloitte, have separate CEO and board chair positions.
 These are two complementary roles, and the board chair becomes the extension of the CEO’s business strategy, providing guidance and supervision.